kimptoc/wowactivityfeed/readme.txt

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
 - fb to twitter, ok?

+- for some guilds... crashing on new server "Error: connection closed due to parseError", but ok on old server???

 - do all in memory?  only persist registered/latest item from armory? limit history to n'entries...